Does Baking Soda Remove Moisture?

 Baking Soda is hygroscopic, and its main feature is to attract water from the surrounding environment.
 The substance also does not turn into an aqueous element.
 Hence, it works perfectly as a dehumidifier because it can naturally absorb humidity.

 Baking soda is an affordable, energy-free, easy fix for humidity.
-Though it is less effective than store-bought products like dehumidifiers, the ingredient truly works.
-It does well when constantly stirred, especially when it starts absorbing moisture.
+Though it may not absorb moisture as quickly as store-bought products like dehumidifiers, the ingredient truly works.

 Baking soda works as a dehumidifier by pulling moisture from the air.
-It traps the moisture inside the powder making this substance an effective tool for reducing moisture levels in your home.
+It traps the moisture inside the powder, making this substance an effective tool for reducing moisture levels in your home.
+It increases the rate of moisture absorption when constantly stirred.

 Can Baking Soda Remove Moisture in a Room?